Pos1t1veGuy/geopy/README.md

 # Geopy - python geometry library

+With this library you can create primitives and shapes, show it with matplotlib, get intersections and transform.
+Here is:
+Vector, Segment, Line, Ray and Point primitives;
+Polygons and Circle shapes.

 # Primitives
 Polygons are made from primitives.
 Firstly they have a common parent empty class Primitive, so you can do:
 ```py